Kattimedu

 Kattimedu is a small village situated in Tiruvarur district of Tamil Nadu, India.
 It belongs to Kattimedu and Adirangam Panchayat.

 Geography

-A post office, bank, ATM and Forex services are situated at the main road.
+A Railway Station, Bus Stops, Post office, bank, ATM, Forex Services, Super Marker, Fish Market, Convenient Store and Hardware Stores are situated at the main road.
 The nearby town is Thiruthuraipoondi(5 km).
 The nearest railway station is situated at Thiruthuraipoondi (5 km).
 The nearest International airport is situated at Tiruchirapalli also known as Trichy (110 km).
 The nearby police station is Tiruthuraipoondi (5 km).
 The port of Nagapattinam is situated 45 km from the village.

 Water bodies

 The village people are dependent on the North East monsoon and the Cauvery river for irrigation.

 Kattimedu has 15 ponds and a river cutting across Kattimedu and Adhirangam.

-There is still some problem in good drinking water because mostly water is salty here.
-The river Mulliaru cuts across Kattimedu and Adhirangam so there are some shutters to control the flow of water during irrigation.
+There is still some problem in good drinking water because mostly ground water is salty here.
+Hence most of the house holds rely on Kollidam koottu kudineer pipeline water.The river Mulliaru cuts across Kattimedu and Adhirangam so there are some shutters to control the flow of water during irrigation.